dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/change-tracking.md

 If using the `code_version` argument on the asset decorator, Change Tracking can detect when this value changes.

+{/* Some Dagster integrations, like `dagster-dbt`, automatically compute code versions for you.
+For more information on code versions, refer to the [Code versioning guide](/guides/dagster/asset-versioning-and-caching). */}
 Some Dagster integrations, like `dagster-dbt`, automatically compute code versions for you.
-For more information on code versions, refer to the [Code versioning guide](/guides/dagster/asset-versioning-and-caching).
+For more information on code versions, refer to the [Code versioning guide](/todo).

 <Tabs>
 <TabItem value="Asset in the Dagster UI">